sudheerj/reactjs-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 26. ### What is children prop?

-    _Children_ is a prop that allows you to pass components as data to other components, just like any other prop you use.
-Component tree put between component's opening and closing tag will be passed to that component as `children` prop.
+    The `children` prop is a special prop in React used to pass elements between the opening and closing tags of a component.
+It is commonly used in layout and wrapper componnents.

     A simple usage of children prop looks as below,